AlucardBlack/SimpleToastExample/README.md

 # SimpleToastExample
-Simple example of different toast and toast messages behaviours in Android App using Kotlin
+Simple example of different toast messages and their behaviour in Android App using Kotlin